-When using Web sites, as regards security, typical end users are in an environment that creates permanent, indirect pressure on them.
+When browsing Web sites, as regards security, typical end users are in an environment that creates permanent, indirect pressure on them.
 For example:

 - Typical end users are aware that, regardless of any precautions they take, browsing Web sites can be dangerous.
-They regularly read in the news about exploited security vulnerabilities in Web browsers or in the software libraries the Web browser depends on, which can result in end users losing control of their device, losing their data forever, or having to pay a ransom to recover it. - Typical end users also know that these problems can arise when browsing any Web site, even the most reputable, from the moment when an attacker succeeds in corrupting the Web site content in order to exploit these security vulnerabilities.
+They regularly read in the news about exploited security vulnerabilities in Web browsers or in the software libraries the Web browser depends on, which can result in end users losing control of their device, losing their data forever, or having to pay a ransom to recover it. - Typical end users also know that these critical problems affecting them can arise as they browse any Web site, even the most reputable.
+They get in serious trouble from the moment when an attacker succeeds in corrupting the Web site content in order to exploit unpatched security vulnerabilities related to Web browsers.
 This corruption can take place either on the Web site publisher's server or on a third party server which is beyond the publisher's technical control, in cases where part of the Web site content is provided by a third party, such as an online advertising network. - If typical end users try to take the bull by the horns in order to mitigate such security risks, or at least understand their options, they have almost no chance to succeed.
 When looking into the security settings of their Web browser, they are suddenly overwhelmed by the number of possible settings and by the complexity and variety of the concepts involved.
-Adjusting Web browser security settings appropriately requires technical knowledge, without which there is always a risk of making things worse. - When typical end users are browsing Web sites and are interrupted unexpectedly by a security notification from their Web browser, they do not always understand the technical issue at stake, the exact degree of risk they are facing, or the question asked.
+Adjusting Web browser security settings appropriately requires technical knowledge, without which there is always a risk of making things worse.

+- When typical end users browse Web sites and are interrupted unexpectedly by a security notification from their Web browser, they do not always understand the technical issue at stake, the exact degree of risk they are facing, or the question asked.
 In such situations they are never sure if they are making the right decision, and they may end up choosing at random, which can be harmful to their security.
 Likewise, the exact meaning or scope of the security-related icons displayed by the Web browser can be unclear.
-For example, on a given Web site, the presence and colors of the padlock can vary from one device to another depending on the

-Web browser used.
+For example, on a given Web site, the presence and colors of the padlock can vary from one device to another depending on the Web browser used.

-When using Frogans sites, by contrast, end users do not have to take care of complicated security matters.
+When browsing Frogans sites, by contrast, end users do not have to take care of complicated security matters.
 End users have no security settings to adjust and they are never required to make decisions following security notifications.
-The environment is simple and reassuring, and results in the perception by end users that Frogans is a medium which is safe.
+The environment is simple and reassuring.
+As a result, Frogans as a medium is perceived by end users as safe.

 Security considerations have always been given the highest priority during the design and development of the Frogans technology.
-Combined with the efforts to achieve simplicity, these considerations led to an end-to-end security model for Frogans as a medium for publishing content on the Internet.
+Combined with the efforts to achieve simplicity, these considerations have led to an end-to-end security model for Frogans as a medium for publishing content and services on the Internet.